cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 application database will be changed to the value of `password` in secret.

 !!!
 Important
-    In case of a replica cluster with replica mode enabled, the operator will not create any database or user in the PostgreSQL instance, expecting that they match the original cluster they were recovered from.
+    For a replica cluster with replica mode enabled, the operator will not create any database or user in the PostgreSQL instance, as these will be recovered from the original cluster.

 ### Bootstrap from a live cluster (`pg_basebackup`)